 It seems like such an easy solution, right?
 Even if the world cut down on its meat consumption by a quarter – 25% – we would have enough food to feed those 795 million people going hungry.
-And if you think that YOU going vegan, or even vegetarian, as an individual doesn’t make a difference, I encourage you go to to this website: VegetarianCalculator.com.
-This amazing tool allows you to calculate how many animals you’ve saved by going vegetarian, AND how many pounds of CO2 you didn’t release into the atmosphere by doing so.
+And if you think that YOU going vegan or vegetarian, as an individual doesn’t make a difference, I encourage you go to to this website: VegetarianCalculator.com.
+This amazing tool allows you to calculate how many animals you’ve saved by going vegetarian, and how many pounds of CO2 you didn’t release into the atmosphere by doing so.
 The results may surprise you – it turns out individuals can make an incredible difference by going vegan/vegetarian.
 You are empowered to do so much more than you think; you are EMPOWERED to save the world!
 It’s an incredibly positive and hopeful message.
 Individuals can make a difference!

 The Vegan Buddha Bowl

 This vegan buddha bowl has it all - fluffy quinoa, crispy spiced chickpeas, and mixed greens, topped with a mouthwatering red pepper sauce!
 RECIPE UPDATED December 2017.

 - Drizzle Olive Oil or other neutral oil

 - 1 Tsp Chili Powder